 Once you are sure biomedical engineering is for you, look for a place on a biomedical engineering degree course.
-There is a wide selection of colleges that offer degree courses online and on-campus.
-If you major in life science or engineering, you could continue your education with a master of engineering in biomedical engineering program.
+There is a wide selection of colleges that offer degree courses online and on campus.
+If you major in life science or engineering, you could continue your education with a master of engineering in the biomedical engineering program.

-Biomedical engineers earn around $85k per year and job growth is predicted to be healthy for the next ten years.
+Biomedical engineers earn around $85k annually, and job growth is predicted to be healthy for the next ten years.

 Working in the Community

 Biomedical engineering is a valuable profession for anyone who wants to work in the community.
-Imagine working with kids and adults who have lost limbs in war-torn countries, or because of terrible illnesses such as meningitis.
-If your specialism is creating prosthetics, you could make a real difference to the lives of many.
-However, if this is your chosen career path, you will need to pass the Principles and Practice of Engineering exam.
+Imagine working with kids and adults who have lost limbs in war-torn countries or because of terrible illnesses such as meningitis.
+If your specialism is creating prosthetics, you could make a real difference in the lives of many.
+However, if this is your chosen career path, you must pass the Principles and Practice of Engineering exam.